-- 1) Shift the transmission to neutral. - 2 If the temperature is 50 °F (10 °C) or below, pull the fast idle knob fully out. - 3 With the throttle completely closed, pull the clutch lever all the way in and press the start button. - About a minute after the engine starts, push the fast idle knob back all the way to fully off
+- 1) Shift the transmission to neutral. - 2 If the temperature is 50 °F (10 °C) or below, pull the fast idle knob fully up. - (3) With the throttle completely closed, pull the clutch lever all the way in and press the start button. - 4 About a minute after the engine starts, push the fast idle knob back all the way to fully off.
+If idling is unstable, open the throttle slightly.